aredn/documentation/arednGettingStarted/installing_firmware.rst

 -----------------------

 Setting a Static IP Address on your Computer
   For all of the device models discussed below you will be asked to set a static IP address on your computer as part of the install process.
-Various computer operating systems have different ways of accomplishing this, and there is a wealth of information in computer manuals, publications, and online resources to walk you through the steps for your specific computer.
+Various computer operating systems have different ways of accomplishing this, so you should check your computer manuals, publications, and online resources to walk you through the steps for your specific computer.

   As mentioned above, AREDN® recommends that you connect your computer to the node through an intermediary network switch.
 This allows your computer to activate its Ethernet interface with the static IP address even when the node is not powered on.
 Since node hardware needs to be powered on/off or rebooted during the install process, the network switch will keep your computer's network interface active on its static IP address.